AaltoAsia/O-MI/GettingStartedGuide.md

 `Write` request
 ----------------
-Select `Write` from O-MI Request selection.
+Select `Write` from the O-MI Request selection.
 Now by selecting nodes from O-DF Structure they will appear in request.
-These can be edited throught request's text area.
-You can also add new nodes by rigth clicking O-DF Structure's node and selecting what you want to add.
+These can be edited through the request's text area.
+You can also add new nodes by right clicking O-DF Structure's node and selecting what you want to add.
 This will open a form where you can give all parameters you want.

 O-MI Node will response with returnCode 200 if everything was ok, this will not quarantine that values were written.
-They may have been too old or have same timestamp as value in database.
+They may have been too old or have same timestamp as a value in the database.

-Because `Write` request makes possible to override current values and add new nodes, we want to restrict it usage.
-For this we have three white lists, one for each: ips, subnets and Shibboleth ussers.
-These can be managent from `application.conf`.
+Because `Write` request makes possible to override current values and add new nodes, we want to restrict its usage.
+For this we have three white lists, one for each: IPs, subnets and Shibboleth users.
+These can be managed from `application.conf`.

 Agents
 ======